 As an Amazon Associate I earn from qualifying purchases.

-This is a classic French mushroom sauce for steak that you can manipulate depending on what sort of mushrooms, as well as steak, you happen to have on hand.
+This is a classic French mushroom sauce for steak that you can alter depending on what sort of mushrooms, as well as steak, you happen to have on hand.

-Whichever route you go, this is classically French.
+Whichever route you go, this mushroom sauce is classically French.
 Lots of butter, shallots, a splash of brandy or Madeira or Marsala, a pinch of thyme, and parsley or chervil at the end.

 For the pictures, I used elk steaks and spring porcini mushrooms, but obviously beef and button mushrooms from the store will work fine.
 I’ll get into some mushroom recommendations in a moment.